purplelemons-dev/extraminecraft/README.md

 # extraminecraft
-Added better items and tools to Minecraft using Spigot
+Added better items and game mechanics to Minecraft using Spigot 1.18.2 API.